chuma-beep/Problem-Solving-Strategies/Getting-Started/Understand-the-problem.md

  This leads us to the next step: Pseudocode & Flowcharts, where we translate our understanding into a structured plan for implementation.

-  That brings us to the next lesson [Psuedo code & Flowcharts](../Algorithms/Pseudocode and Flowchart/pseudocode.md)
+  That brings us to the next lesson [Pseudo code & Flowcharts](../Algorithms/Pseudocode and Flowchart/pseudocode.md)